 The Claims Administrator issues an identification (ID) card to Members containing coverage information.
 Please verify the information on the ID card and notify the Customer Service Unit of the Claims Administrator if there are errors.
-If the Primary Care Clinic (PCC) on Your ID card is incorrect, contact the Claims Administrator immediately.
+If the Primary Care Clinic (PCC) on Your ID card is incorrect, contact the Claims Administrator immediately to select a correct PCC.
 Changes to PCC designation within your Claims Administrator can be made immediately upon request.
-Changes are prospective, not retroactive.
-Be certain to verify the information on your card so you do not incur unpaid claims.
+These changes are prospective, not retroactive.
+Be certain to verify the information on your card so You do not incur unpaid claims.

-In addition, it is important that Your name is spelled correctly and that Your identification number is correct.
+It is important that Your name is spelled correctly and that Your identification number is correct.
 If any ID card information is incorrect, claims or bills for Your health care may be delayed or temporarily denied.